This BLOG On Refinancing Requirements With HARP With Second Mortgage Was UPDATED On July 9, 2017

 Many homeowners still have mortgage loans that are higher than the value of their homes.

-- The answer to refinancing with HARP With Second Mortgage is yes.
+- The answer to refinancing with HARP with a second position is yes

 Underwater Mortgages: HARP 2.0